kghbln/MySystemMessages/README.md

 ### Updating
-If you are updateing this extension make sure that you back up the files located in the /i18n/ folder before moving in the new code or alternatively do not update the files situated in the /i18n/ folder.
-If you forget to do this all changes to the files located in the /i18n/ folder will be lost.
+When updating this extension make sure that you back up the files located in the ``i18n/`` folder before moving in the new code or alternatively do not update the files situated in the ``i18n/`` folder.
+If you forget to do this all changes to the files located in the ``i18n/`` folder will be lost.

 ### Configuration
-To add wiki specific system messages you will have to do the follwing steps:
+To add wiki specific system messages you will have to take the follwing steps:
-(1) Go to the "en.json" file located in the /i18n/ folder of this extension.
+(1) Go to the "en.json" file located in the ``i18n/`` folder of this extension.
 (2) Add your system message to the file, e.g.

 *before*